 Our Early Years Foundation Stage consists of Year R (Ages 4-5)

 Each day children in Year R have teacher directed sessions for phonics, literacy and numeracy.
-Phonics sessions follow the Read Write Inc. scheme whereby children are streamed by ability.
+Phonics sessions follow Bookwings, a phonics approach that brings to life the teaching of systematic phonics alongside the love of children's story books.

 During child initiated sessions the children are supported to learn through play; consolidating what they have been taught in adult led sessions.
 Year R children have daily access to an undercover outside area suitable for all weathers as well as an outdoor area where they are able to explore the outside world.